If my relative has lost mental capacity, what are my options?

 How do I choose which type of deputyship to apply for?

-The type of deputyship you are given will depend on your particular circumstances and that of the person who lacks capacity and the process of managing money, property, and personal welfare in the role of deputy can be an extremely complex and stressful time.
+The type of deputyship you are given will depend on your particular circumstances and those of the person who lacks capacity, and the process of managing money, property, and personal welfare in the role of deputy can be an extremely complex and stressful time.

 How do I apply for Deputyship?